How To Buy Dividend Stocks in Australia For Passive Income

 • Buying dividend-paying stocks of established companies with a record of returning earnings adds stability to your stock portfolio.

 • Dividends offer a good hedge against inflation when they increase over time.
-Dividends can also come franked and provide specific tax benefits to shareholders.
-It makes them a tax-effective form of income.
+They can also be franked and provide specific tax benefits to shareholders, making them a tax-effective form of income.

 • Dividend payments are predictable quarterly payments that help shareholders support their lifestyle.

 • Dividend returns can be more reliable and stable than capital gains.
-They can provide stock price support during times of economic stress.
+They can also support stock prices during times of economic stress.

 19. What To Look For When Opening A Dividend Stock Account?